 - Blender.
 A high speed blender is also a great way to mix salad dressing.
 And buying a renewed Vitamix blender is a great way to score a great deal!

-- Jars/Containers: Use either a mason jar (I love Weck canning jars) or a salad dressing mixer container to shake up your favorite homemade dressing recipe!
+- Jars/containers: Use either a mason jar (I love Weck canning jars) or a salad dressing mixer container to shake up your favorite homemade dressing recipe!
 And your vinaigrette dressing will stay emulsified longer too!

 Storage / Make ahead.
 Most homemade dressing can be stored in the refrigerator for up to 2 weeks (if it lasts that long!).
 For more info, see below and consult the recipe card.